steven-ponessa/flyway-docker-migration-test/README.md

 After starting the image, execute `docker ps` to verify that it is running.
 Also, look at the log for the container in Docker Desktop to verify that the initialization and `db2start` has completed.

-Once started, you can connect to the container instance of Db2 using any JDBC or ODBC enabled tool.
+Once started, you can connect to the container instance of Db2 using any JDBC or ODBC enabled tools.
 The connection information is below:

 - JDBC URL: `jdbc:db2://localhost:50000/apidemo`
 - Host: `localhost`